 While the biopharma industry has focused for decades on drugs that inhibit or downregulate their targets, few effective ways exist to increase the amount of a therapeutic protein in the body.
 Some proteins can be manufactured and injected, but there are many more that are not easy to manufacture, that act intracellularly, or that have poor bioavailability, are unstable, or require complicated delivery methods.
 RaNA’s drug molecules are designed to target RNA in order to selectively increase the expression of the desired protein.

 During transcription of the long non-coding RNA, a PRC2 binding domain is revealed, which recruits EZH2 and other epigenetic factors locally.
 PRC2 activity is then targeted to the nearby gene, suppressing gene transcription.

-RaNA’s therapeutic oligonucleotide can be administered as a subcutaneous injection in saline, and is then taken up by cells in most tissues of the body, crossing the endosome membrane to enter the cytoplasm and nucleus.
-When transcription of the unique lncRNA target reveals the PRC2 binding domain, the RaNA antagonist therapy binds the lncRNA, which blocks PRC2 recruitment and allows for transcription to proceed resulting in mRNA upregulation.Learn More About RaNA’s Revolutionary Science
+Requiring no delivery vehicles, RaNA’s therapeutic oligonucleotides can be administered as a subcutaneous injection in saline, and are then taken up by cells in most tissues of the body, crossing the endosome membrane to enter the cytoplasm and nucleus.
+RaNA’s oligonucleotide selectively binds the lncRNA, blocking PRC2 recruitment and allowing for transcription to proceed, resulting in upregulation of the specific desired mRNA.Learn More About RaNA’s Revolutionary Science